openyurtio/yurt-app-manager/docs/yurt-app-manager-dev-tutorial.md

 if REPO value is assigned `registry.cn-your-registry.com/edge-kubernetes`， the `make push ` command will eventually build an image named registry.cn-your-registry.com/edge-kubernetes/yurt-app-manager:{git commit id} and push it into your  own repository.
 And `make push` command will also create a file named `yurt-app-manager.yaml` in _output/yamls dir.
 You need to set the REPO variable correctly。

-## install nodepool and uniteddeployment controller
+## install nodepool and yurtappset controller
 ```
 kubectl apply -f _output/yamls/yurt-app-manager.yaml
 ```